 A side-lying position can help alleviate back pain and reduce pressure or swelling on the cervix.
 Laying down can help restore mom’s energy, alleviate the premature urge to push, and allow mom’s body to “labor baby down”… all of which can shorten the pushing phase of labor!
 This can also be an excellent position to push in.

 Sitting or leaning in a warm bath or shower can help relax the body and ease pain.
-Sometimes referred to as an “aqua-dural”, the relief of getting in the water can provide relief like an epidural.
+Sometimes referred to as an “aqua-dural”, the relief of getting in warm water can lessen the intensity of contractions.
 As labor progresses towards transition, many mothers find relief in the water.
 Getting in a warm bath can help ease sore, tired muscles and make the pregnant belly weightless.
 The labor tub often causes contractions to space out and to decrease in intensity for a short time.
 Many labor positions can be modified and done in the tub.

 Sitting on a birth stool or toilet can help take pressure off the lower back and can provide a sense of grounding.
 Often referred to as “the labor station”, the toilet is an excellent, quiet, place of “natural release”.
 (Mothers have been relaxing and “releasing” there since childhood.)
 Turning backward on the toilet and using a pillow can help mothers find a little rest between contractions.
 Yoga blocks or a squatty potty can also help to be in a slightly squatting position on the toilet.